o1-labs/mina-lightnet-docker/DockerHub.md

     docker run ... --env RUN_ARCHIVE_NODE="false" ...
     ```

-The PostgreSQL connection can be used for other needs, including the [Archive-Node-API](https://github.com/o1-labs/Archive-Node-API).
+Connection to the container's PostgreSQL can be used for other needs, including the [Archive-Node-API](https://github.com/o1-labs/Archive-Node-API).

   - The default PostgreSQL connection string is: